 You can use Restart to bring the Task Event's start time up to the current time.
 For example, if you start a Task at 9am and then are interrupted for 15 minutes until 9:15am, you can use Restart and the Task event will be rescheduled to start at 9:15am.

-Selecting the Prioritize option will move the Task to the top of your stack-ranking.
+Selecting the Prioritize option moves the Task to the top of your Task list.
+This changes your entire method of prioritization for all Tasks to stack-ranking.
 Refer to How Reclaim prioritizes and schedules your Tasks.

 Prevent a scheduled Reclaim-managed event from being moved around on your calendar.
-Refer to Lock/Unlock a Task Event.
+Refer to Lock/Unlock a Task Event, Habit Instance, or Smart 1:1.

 Rescheduling a Task Event to another time in the future.
 Refer to Reschedule a Task Event.